The e\~ne product over a commutative ring: Exponential form and applications.

 \section{Exponential form and applications.}

-We can summarize the previous discussion with the following key result.
-It shows that the e\~ne-product operator $\star$ has a very simple expression in exponential form, or, in other words, we have the remarkable property that the exponential linearizes the e\~ne product.
+We assume in this section that $\QQ\subset A$.
+We can cut short the previous discussions and formulas with the following key result.
+It shows that the e\~ne product operator $\star$ has a very simple expression in exponential form, or, in other words, we have the remarkable property that the exponential bilinearizes the e\~ne product.

 \begin{theorem} \textbf{(Exponential form).} Let $f, g \in \cA$.
 Using the isomorphism given by the exponential map, we can write

 where $F,G \in A[[X]]$.

 We have